 So, when do babies crawl?
 Read on to find out!

-Some babies seem to learn to crawl over night, but for most it takes a bit of practice.
-You should expect your baby to be good at crawling by her first birthday.
+While some babies seem to learn to crawl over night, for most it takes a bit of practice.

 How Will My Baby Learn To Crawl?

 You’ll be pleased to hear that you don’t need to start moving around the house on your hands and knees to encourage your baby to perfect her crawling skills.

 Your baby will learn to crawl naturally, as she develops the strength and coordination to become mobile.